Sanaa: Natural setting

 Parts of the Sanaa plain have signs of relatively recent volcanic activity (geologically speaking), with volcanic cones and lava fields.
-One such area is located to the north, on the road to the Qa al-Bawn, the next plain to the north, located around 'Amran and Raydah.
+One such area is located to the north, on the road to the Qa al-Bawn, and the next plain to the north, located around 'Amran and Raydah.
 The modern route between the two plains passes to the west of Jabal Din, a volcanic peak that marks the highest point between the two plains, although in medieval times the main route went to the east of the mountain.

 Architecture

 Sanaa's Old City is renowned for its tower houses, which are typically built from stone and fired brick and can reach up to 8 stories in height.
 The doors and windows feature are decorated with plaster openings.
 They traditionally housed a single extended patrilineal family, with new floors being built as sons married and had children of their own.
 (New buildings would also sometimes be built on adjacent land.)
 The ground floor was typically used as grain storage and for housing animals.
 Most families no longer keep either animals or grain, so many homeowners set up shops on the ground floor instead.
 (This often leads to conflict with building inspectors, since doing so is prohibited by law.)
 Meanwhile, the uppermost story, called the mafraj, is used as a second reception room and hosts afternoon qat chewing sessions.

-Tower houses continue to be built in Sanaa, often using modern materials; often they are built from concrete block with decorative "veneers" of brick and stone.
+Tower houses continue to be built in Sanaa, often using modern materials; often they are built from concrete blocks with decorative "veneers" of brick and stone.
 These "neo-traditional" tower houses are found in newer districts as well as the old city.

 Most new residences built in Sanaa, though, use newer styles of architecture.
 The most common are "new villas", which are low-rise houses with fenced yards; they are especially common in the southern and western parts of the city.
-The other main archetype are smaller, "Egyptian-style" houses, which are usually built with reinforced concrete.
+The other main archetype is smaller, "Egyptian-style" houses, which are usually built with reinforced concrete.
 These are most commonly found in the northern and eastern parts of Sanaa.